ROCm/rocALUTION/docs/design/design.rst

 The `src/solvers/` directory
 ----------------------------
-The :cpp:class:`rocalution::Solver` and its derived classes, see :ref:`rocalution_solprec`, can be found in `src/solvers`.
+The :cpp:class:`Solver <rocalution::Solver>` and its derived classes, see :ref:`rocalution_solprec`, can be found in `src/solvers`.
-The directory structure is further split into the sub-classes :cpp:class:`rocalution::DirectLinearSolver` in `src/solvers/direct`, :cpp:class:`rocalution::IterativeLinearSolver` in `src/solvers/krylov`, :cpp:class:`rocalution::BaseMultiGrid` in `src/solvers/multigrid` and :cpp:class:`rocalution::Preconditioner` in `src/solvers/preconditioners`.
+The directory structure is further split into the sub-classes :cpp:class:`DirectLinearSolver <rocalution::DirectLinearSolver>` in `src/solvers/direct`, :cpp:class:`IterativeLinearSolver <rocalution::IterativeLinearSolver>` in `src/solvers/krylov`, :cpp:class:`BaseMultiGrid <rocalution::BaseMultiGrid>` in `src/solvers/multigrid` and :cpp:class:`Preconditioner <rocalution::Preconditioner>` in `src/solvers/preconditioners`.
+Each of the solver is using an :cpp:class:`Operator <rocalution::Operator>`, :cpp:class:`Vector <rocalution::Vector>` and data type as template parameters to solve a linear system of equations.
+The actual solver algorithm is implemented by the :cpp:class:`Operator <rocalution::Operator>` and :cpp:class:`Vector <rocalution::Vector>` functionality.

 The `src/utils/` directory
 --------------------------